Rakshitg600/Notakto-website/README.md

 ## 🧠 How to Play Notakto

-**Notakto** is a [** misère and impartial form of tic-tac-toe**][1].
+**Notakto** is a [**misère and impartial form of tic-tac-toe**][1].
 Also known as reverse tic-tac-toe, this variant turns the normal rules of tic-tac-toe on their head.
 It uses misère rules, which means if you line up three marks in a row, you _lose_.
 And it's impartial, so both players use **X** and play on one to more grids, or boards.

 For example, to play notakto on three boards:

 1. Player one puts an **X** in any position on any board.
 1. Player two puts an **X** in any other position on any board.
 1. Each player continues putting **X**s until they complete a row or column in a single board.
 That board is complete.
-1. The player that completes the final board loses.
+1. The players continue completing boards.
+The player that completes the final board loses.

 This turns the classic game of tic-tac-toe into a **zero-sum, strategic game**—similar to [**misère Nim**][2].